 For more information on cramping and hydration check out Ask a Cycling Coach Ep 260.

 Find links to mentioned studies and join the discussion on the TrainerRoad Forum: here.

 What are Muscle Cramps?

-Exercise associated muscle cramps can come in many shapes and forms.
+Exercise-associated muscle cramps can come in many shapes and forms.
 You might feel the inkling of a cramp well before your muscle locks up, or your muscle fibers may seize up suddenly without warning.
 The duration, intensity, and timing of a cramp can also vary.
-What really makes muscle cramps tough though is that they seem to be caused by a variety of things, and the “why” behind exercise associated muscle cramps is not yet conclusive.
+What really makes muscle cramps so challenging is that they seem to be caused by various things, and the “why” behind exercise-associated muscle cramps is not yet conclusive.

 Why Muscles Cramp During Exercise

-As common as exercise associated muscle cramps are, why they happen during exercise is not definitive.
+As common as exercise-associated muscle cramps are, why they happen during exercise is not definitive.
 In large part, we don’t completely understand why we cramp because it’s difficult to measure the mechanics of cramping.
-There’s also many variables that can occur in conjunction with muscle cramps such as sodium depletion, dehydration, over-hydration, glycogen depletion, and muscular fatigue.
+Many variables can occur in conjunction with muscle cramps, such as sodium depletion, dehydration, over-hydration, glycogen depletion, and muscular fatigue.

 With that said, there are two primary theories when it comes to muscle cramping.
 One being that muscle cramping happens when we’re dehydrated and sodium depleted.
 The other theory being that cramps occur when our muscles have been overloaded with muscular and neuromuscular fatigue.
 What we do know is that dehydration, overhydration, muscle fatigue, and sodium loss are all variables linked to muscle cramping.
 Athletes can use what we know about hydration, sodium, nutrition, and stretching to their advantage when working to alleviate and prevent muscle cramps.